mtanvirhossain/Shopping-List/README.md

 2. Register a new user account
 3. Login with the created account
 4. Add, edit, and delete shopping list items
+5. Test search functionality by searching for item IDs
+6. Test inline editing in both table and search views
-5. Test authentication by refreshing the page
+7. Test authentication by refreshing the page

 ## 🐛 Troubleshooting